Necrology of Dom Pedro II (1891)

 No existence was calmer, better organized, than that of the Emperor Dom Pedro de Alcântara.
 With the exception of the temporary discomfort of which I have spoken, we never saw him ill.

 Every day, unless the wind was very strong, the Emperor would go out (...); he was invariably accompanied by his doctor and his valet.
 No medal on his coat (...).
-He would have himself driven along the road to Antibes or Frejus, returning invariably by a beautiful promenade that runs along the sea and is called La Croisette, (...), with a firm and rapid step.
+He would have himself driven along the road to Antibes or Frejus, returning invariably by a beautiful promenade that runs along the sea and which is called La Croisette, (...), with a firm and rapid step.
 When he met a familiar face on his way, he would stop and, after a cordial exchange, with a handshake, he would continue his walk until lunch.
 Part of the afternoon was devoted to her, Madame Countess of Anjou, in a new drive.

 The evenings, with a few close friends, were spent around a billiard table at the hotel.
 He might be invited to an elegant party at one of those marvelous villas in Cannes.
 Miss Ruth Mercier, a watercolourist of immense talent, might invite him to an exhibition of her paintings.
 Or he might be invited to a charity event, a concert, or the performance of a new play; Dom Pedro never failed to go.
 The same thing happened when a renowned artist came to play at the city theatre.
-He paid for his tickets like a mere mortal and, as such, was very modest; the best seats were not reserved for him.
-One evening he was content with a lonely seat (...), whose entrance was bristling with irregular marches.
+He paid for the tickets like a mere mortal and, as such, very modest, the best seats were not reserved for him.
+One evening he was satisfied with a lonely seat (...), whose entrance was bristling with irregular marches.
 More than one spectator was saddened; only the Emperor seemed not to mind (...).

 Photographers and painters approached him incessantly, and so great was his kindness that he always gave himself up.
 He was about fifty years old, and really very handsome.
 One day, when he was posing for a painter friend of mine, His Majesty said to me in a foreign language, so as not to be understood by the artist: